-Professor Donald A. Glaser was a master of experimental sciences throughout his career.
+Professor Donald A. Glaser was a master of experimental science throughout his career.
 Born in Cleveland and educated at Case Institute of Technology, he earned a doctorate at Caltech and taught at the University of Michigan before accepting a post at UC Berkeley in 1959.
 Early in his career, Dr. Glaser experimented with ways to make the workings of sub-atomic particles visible.
-For this research and his subsequent invention of the bubble chamber, he was awarded the Nobel Prize in 1960.
+For his subsequent invention of the bubble chamber, he was awarded the Nobel Prize in Physics 1960.
 He then began exploring the new field of molecular biology, improving techniques for working with bacterial phages, bacteria, and mammalian cells.
-By designing equipment to automate his experiments and scale them up, he could now run thousands of experiments simultaneously, generating enough data to move the science forward.
+By designing equipment to automate his experiments and scale them up, he could run thousands of experiments simultaneously, generating enough data to move the science forward.
 Recognizing the implications for medicine, Dr. Glaser and two friends created the pioneering biotech company Cetus Corporation in 1971, thus launching the genetic engineering industry.

 Later in his career Dr. Glaser continued his experimental research, developing mathematical models for understanding fundamental processes of human vision.
 Throughout his life he balanced scientific work with an equally passionate interest in classical music, playing viola in chamber music ensembles wherever he went.
 Avidly curious, innovative, and devoted to the advancement of scientific knowledge, Dr. Glaser was a much sought-after consultant and advisor before his death in 2013.

 Physics 111 experimentation laboratory is an intensive 3-unit laboratory course for 3rd- and 4th-year physics students at the University of California at Berkeley.
 It follows the Physics 111A Instrumentation Laboratory , which introduces students to electronics, measurement techniques, signal processing, computerized data acquisition, and control.
-With these tools, students in the Advanced Lab section of Physics 111 undertake four experiments, each taking 2-4 weeks to perform.
+With these tools, students in the Experimentation Lab section of Physics 111 undertake four experiments, each taking about 2 weeks to perform.
 The students select these experiments from 19 or so experiments permanently set up in the 111-Lab.
 They represent a wide range of topics and techniques used in experimental physics.
 Many of the experiments replicate Nobel prize-winning studies and all are designed to develop skills essential to research.

-- NOTE 1: To reduce overhead and risk of getting inconsistent data, you must make sure that you have blocks of consecutive afternoons to complete some of the experiments (see the list of available experiments for this requirement Equipment Signups).
+- To reduce overhead and risk of getting inconsistent data, you must make sure that you have blocks of consecutive afternoons to complete some of the experiments (see the list of available experiments for this requirement Equipment Signups).

-Go to Calnet Active Directory and Synchronize your Calnet name.
+Go to Calnet Active Directory and Synchronize your CalNet name.

-Reprints and other information can be found on the Physics 111 Library Site.
+Physics 111B Reprints and References: Physics 111 Library Site.